martinussuherman/alpine-tz-ep/README.md

 ---

+## Important: this repository will receive no more update and will be archived, new development goes to: https://github.com/martinussuherman/alpine

 ## What is this image for ?

 This is an [Alpine Linux](https://hub.docker.com/_/alpine/) or [Minimal Alpine Linux image with glibc](https://hub.docker.com/r/jeanblanchard/alpine-glibc) based image that bundles **tzdata**, **su-exec**, and some useful entrypoint scripts.